Fitness Model Nienna Jade Sizzles By The Pool In A Mismatched Pink Bikini

 Nienna Jade looked hotter than ever while relaxing at the pool over the weekend.
-The fitness model took to her Instagram account on Sunday to share a snap from her time by the water that has her fans talking for more reasons than one.
+The fitness model took to Instagram on Sunday to share a snap by the water that has her fans talking.

 A geotag on the post indicated that the photo was snapped in Las Vegas, Nevada, where Nienna was captured standing just a short distance away from the refreshing water.
 The gorgeous blue sky peeked through the bright greenery and palm trees that surrounded the spot, giving it a tropical vibe.

 Nienna posed with her hips popped slightly out to the side to emphasize her curvaceous physique.
-She ran her fingers through her long, brown and blond tresses while gazing at something off into the distance with an intense stare.
+She ran her fingers through her long, brown and blond tresses while gazing intensely at something in the distance.

 As for her look for the day, Nienna opted for a mismatched pink bikini that did nothing but favors for her phenomenal figure.
-She sizzled in a halter-style top with string straps and a plunging neckline that fell far down her chest, leaving an ample amount of cleavage well on display.
+She sizzled in a halter-style top with string straps and a plunging neckline that fell far down her chest, leaving an ample amount of cleavage on display.
 Its ruched triangle cups covered up only part of her voluptuous assets, teasing her followers with an eyeful of sideboob as well.

 On her lower half, the model chose a pair of pink bikini bottoms that were made of a shiny satin material.
 The number boasted a daring design with high-cut legs that showcased her sculpted thighs and curves.
 Its waistband was tied in dainty bows and fell dangerously low on her hips, offering her audience a full view of her taut tummy and abs.